AckerlyXu/heima/articles/documentdb/documentdb-sdk-dotnet.md

 ---
-title: Azure DocumentDB .NET SDK & Resources | Azure
+title: Azure DocumentDB .NET SDK & Resources | Microsoft Docs
 description: Learn all about the .NET API and SDK including release dates, retirement dates, and changes made between each version of the DocumentDB .NET SDK.
 services: documentdb
 documentationcenter: .net